Falmouth-Games-Academy/ga-computer-advice/readme.md

 We anticipate that you may wish to purchase a new computer to see you through your time at Falmouth University.
 Although there was a shortage on GPUs in the last couple of years, this seems to be levelling out and prices are starting to come down again.
 This page will be updated to reflect our current buying advice for students enrolling on our undergraduate courses who wish to purchase a personal computer.

+Although we have facilities with up to spec PC's available on campus having a personal computer can be helpful for work done from home or when facilties are in high demand.

 ### So please take into account that the prices for these specs may vary **A LOT!!**

 We have separated our computer recommendations by course, which you will find below.